Jonathan Tunick

-Jonathan Tunick is an American orchestrator, musical director, and composer.
+Jonathan Tunick (born April 19, 1938) is an American orchestrator, musical director, and composer.
 He is best known for orchestrating the works of Stephen Sondheim, their collaboration starting in 1970 with Company and continuing until Sondheim's death in 2021.

 Early life and education

 Jonathan Tunick graduated from Hunter College Elementary School, and the LaGuardia Performing Arts High School, and holds degrees from Bard College and the Juilliard School.

 Career

 Tunick's principal instrument is the clarinet.
 Much of his work has arisen from his involvement in theatre, and he is associated especially with the musicals of Stephen Sondheim.
 Sondheim said "Tunick is a standout in his field not only because of his musicianship and imagination, but primarily because of his great sensitivity to theatrical atmosphere".

 Tunick's band, "Broadway Moonlighters", played in 2008 with Barbara Cook as special guest, and played at Birdland jazz club in March 2012.
 He has also worked as an arranger and/or conductor on recordings with Judy Collins, Kiri Te Kanawa, Brian Asawa, Sir Neville Mariner, Itzhak Perlman, Plácido Domingo, Johnny Mathis, Barbra Streisand, Paul McCartney, and Bernadette Peters.